salvatoremark/portfolio/README.md

 [Billiard Drills - codebase](https://github.com/salvatoremark/billiard-drills)

 ---

 ### MSALV Create Block Template (WP Blocks 2024)

-This plugin is a template, created by the create-block tool using Ryan Welcher's [External Project Template](https://developer.wordpress.org/news/2024/04/16/creating-an-external-project-template-for-create-block/) for create-block.

-This template scaffolds the same set of files as the create-block tool, but with some personal modifications for example, I use a PHP class to wrap the plugin.
+This plugin template has been crafted using the create-block tool, leveraging Ryan Welcher's [External Project Template](https://developer.wordpress.org/news/2024/04/16/creating-an-external-project-template-for-create-block/) as a foundation.
+Detailed on the WordPress Developer Blog, this template mirrors the file structure of the create-block tool while incorporating personalized enhancements such as, a PHP class encapsulates the plugin, ensuring streamlined functionality and organization.

 [MSALV Create Block Template - codebase](https://github.com/salvatoremark/msalv-create-block-template)

 ---

 ### Countdown (WP Block 2024)

-A WordPress block to add a customizable countdown clock (days, hours, minutes, seconds) from any provided date.
-The user can select a target date, as well as enter text for messaging and adjust styles via the Inspector Controls.
+A WordPress block designed to integrate a customizable countdown clock, displaying days, hours, minutes, and seconds, dynamically computed from a user-provided date.
+Users designate a desired target date, craft personalized messaging, and fine-tune stylistic elements through the Inspector Controls interface.

 [msalv-external-custom-template - codebase](https://github.com/salvatoremark/msalv-create-block-template)